Best day trips from Florence (without a car)

 Best day trip by train from Florence: Arezzo

+Personally I love Arezzo, in my opinion it is one of the most beautiful cities in Tuscany, so rich in art and history.
+And at the same time it is one of the least known by mass tourism.
 Starting from its stunning Piazza Grande, dating back to the 1200s, you can spend an entire day walking the medieval streets and alleyways, indulging in restaurants, cafes, and small craft shops.
-Don’t forget to visit its churches, especially those that house the Renaissance masterpieces of Piero della Francesca: the Cathedral and the church of Santa Maria della Pieve.
+Don’t forget to visit its churches, especially those that house the Renaissance masterpieces of Piero della Francesca: the Duomo and the church of Santa Maria della Pieve.
+If you’re into archaeology (but even if you’re not!) don’t miss the ruins of the roman amphitheatre: they are in the middle of a public park, very close to the train station.
+During summer is still used for outdoor events and shows.
+There is also an important archaeological museum next to it, the Museo Gaio Clinio Mecenate, with findings from the roman and etruscan civilizations.

 An important antiques market is also held in Arezzo, every first Sunday of the month and the previous Saturday.
+And they also have a traditional Christmas market which is one of the most famous ones in Italy.

 You can reach Arezzo by train in about an hour with the direct regional trains (an hour and a half with the regional ones that make more intermediate stops).
 The city is very walkable and you won’t need to use public transport to get around.